sonofhypnos/thoughts/posts/rna.md

 - tRNA: In order to recognize codons, there are small snippets of RNA that lock into the correct position on the Ribosome to read it.
 Because RNA is read all the time, these snippets have to float around a lot.
 - piRNA:
 - siRNA
+- miRNA
 - small nuclear RNA
 - small nucleolar RNA
 - lncRNA: long non-coding Rna
 - investigate roles of dna

+Wikipedia is excellent:
+Transfer-messenger RNA (tmRNA) is found in many bacteria and plastids.
+It tags proteins encoded by mRNAs that lack stop codons for degradation and prevents the ribosome from stalling.[41]

+eRNA enhancing?
+The third major group of regulatory RNAs is called enhancer RNAs.[48]
+It is not clear at present whether they are a unique category of RNAs of various lengths or constitute a distinct subset of lncRNAs.
+In any case, they are transcribed from enhancers, which are known regulatory sites in the DNA near genes they regulate.[48][49]
+They up-regulate the transcription of the gene(s) under control of the enhancer from which they are transcribed